 This offense includes the following elements:

 A failure to exercise reasonable care to prevent foreseeable harm to another is considered ordinary negligence.
-Under PC 192(c) law in California, driving carelessly, inattentively, or making a mistake in judgment are classified as ordinary negligence.
-For example, running a red light and causing a death because a driver is texting might be considered ordinary negligence.
+Under PC 192(c) law in California, driving carelessly, inattentively, or making a mistake in judgment is classified as ordinary negligence.
+For example, running a red light and causing death because a driver is texting might be considered ordinary negligence.